Cherokee – Sequoyah transliteration system

 Transliteration system: Sequoyah

-The Cherokee syllabary has been devised by Sequoyah, an illiterate silversmith, to write the Cherokee language in 1819.
+The Cherokee syllabary has been devised by Sequoyah to write the Cherokee language in 1819.
 After a lot of efforts and persuasion to make his invention usefulness understood by other people, his work was adopted as the official writing system by the Cherokee Nation in 1825.

 - As the Sequoyah Syllabics system does not present any distinction between lower and upper case, the first letter of the first word of each sentence is artificially rendered as a capital letter when transliterated in Latin alphabet.